adityalakhani/portfolio/posts/extending-langflow-components-I.md

 This ability to extend and adapt components proved especially valuable when working with edge cases or non-standard requirements—situations where built-in options fell just short.
 LangFlow’s modular architecture allowed us to address those gaps efficiently, whether by tweaking data parsing routines, introducing custom logic gates, or connecting external services not natively supported.<br><br>

 The result?
-A more tailored, controllable development experience—one that bridges the gap between low-code convenience and full-code power.<br><br><br><br>
+A more tailored, controllable development experience—one that bridges the gap between low-code convenience and full-code power.<br><br>

 # What did we Customize?<br><br>